zacharybaca/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+/** A token is used to authenticate a user and give them access to a protected URL with sensitive information.
+It also prevents unauthorized access.**/

 - [ ] What steps can you take in your web apps to keep your data secure?

+/** You can implement JWT tokens to keep your user's information protected from unauthorized access.
+Also, you can implement .env files in your project so you can store your token credentials or API keys so unauthorized individuals would not be able to gain access without authorization.**/

 - [ ] Describe how web servers work.

+/** Basically, a user requests information from a chosen website using a readable name.
+Then the request is sent through your ISP, which then converts the URL name into a IP address that is the site's address on the internet.
+If that site is currently online and not undergoing maintenance, that user will get back the page with information on it.**/

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+/** Create- Post, Read- Get, Update- Put, Delete: Delete**/

 ## Project Set Up